Essaouira in 1 day — 5 things you can’t miss

-The town is typically touted as an ideal day trip from Marrakech, and it’s easy to see why.
-There’s enough here to hold your attention for a day, but not necessarily for a full week.
-This isn’t counting of course the foreigners that have bought a home here, and return regularly.
-Speaking on my own experience, Essaouira was a stop during our road trip around Morocco, and 1 day was more than enough to see everything.
+This isn’t counting, of course, the foreigners that have bought a home here, and return regularly.
+For us, Essaouira was a stop during our road trip around Morocco.
+Speaking from our experience, 1 day was more than enough to see everything.

-Travelling in October, the weather in Essaouira is pretty much perfect.
-The sun radiates the right amount of heat, and there’s a light breeze that keeps the temperature just right.
-Despite the good weather, we didn’t head to the beach like many, but instead spent our time exploring Essaouira.
+Traveling in October, the weather in Essaouira is pretty much perfect.
+The sun radiates the right amount of heat, and there’s a light breeze that keeps the temperature ideal.

-As with any new place — and on a short schedule — it’s always advisable to start early.
-This way, you’ll be able to squeeze in everything, and still have time for a leisurely lunch.
+As with traveling to any new place — and on a short schedule — it’s always advisable to start early.
+This way, you’ll be able to squeeze in everything, and still have time for a long, lazy lunch.

-“…the souks make for some colourful and exciting photos…”
+“…the souks make for some colorful and action shot-like photos…”